 - 3 - 4 red chilli whole

-- 1 tbsp channa dal
+- 1 tablespoon channa dal

-- 1 tsp mustard seeds
+- 1 teaspoon mustard seeds

 - 1 - 2 sprigs curry leaves

-Wash and chop coconut into small pieces.
+- Wash and chop coconut into small pieces.

-Add 150 ml milk and grind the mixture to a smooth paste.
+- Add 150 ml milk and grind the mixture to a smooth paste.
 Don't over process because oil from coconut may get separated, 2 minutes is a good enough time.

-Now to prepare tempering take a small tempering/tadka pan and heat up the oil.
+- Now to prepare tempering take a small tempering/tadka pan and heat up the oil.

-Add mustard seeds and chana dal to heated oil and cook on low heat till chana dal turns slightly brown.
-Add curry leaves and whole red chilli, switch off the heat and pour this tempering over chutney.
+- Add mustard seeds and chana dal to heated oil and cook on low heat till chana dal turns slightly brown.
+Add curry leaves, switch off the heat and pour this tempering over chutney.

 - Serve this coconut with Idli, dosa or any other south Indian tiffin item.